aionrobotics/docs/docs/arduros-getting-started.rst

   rqt_graph

-.. tip:: To use rqt_graph remotely, you must first export the TX2 display to your remote machine.
+.. tip:: To use rqt_graph remotely, you may need to export the TX2 display to your remote machine.

 To do so:
 ::

   export DISPLAY=:10

-Complete list of tools `[HERE] <http://wiki.ros.org/Tools>`_
+Complete list of ROS tools `[HERE] <http://wiki.ros.org/Tools>`_

-To learn more about how the package works please check `[HERE] <http://docs.aionrobotics.com/en/latest/arduros-robot-configuration.html#>`_
+To learn more about how this package works please check `[HERE] <http://docs.aionrobotics.com/en/latest/arduros-robot-configuration.html#>`_